 SVS intends to maintain a high level of consistency and retention of staff through ensuring high levels of staff satisfaction, resulting from working in an environment of support and care with immense opportunities for professional development and growth.
-It has been successful, not only in attracting new staff (the overall staffing of the school grew significantly in 2018-19) but also in retaining close to 95% of its staff, which ensures stability and is clear evidence of a team all pulling in the same direction.
+It has been successful, not only in attracting new staff (the overall staffing of the school grew significantly in 2018-19), but in a record for most UAE schools, not a single teacher left SVS in 2021 - a rare feat given average turnover of 22-24%, which ensures stability and is clear evidence of a team all pulling in the same direction.

 As a small and developing school, SVS also has a higher than average number of highly qualified and experienced senior leaders, in order to rapidly move the school forward, with the aim of achieving a Good KHDA rating.

 SVS offers the English National curriculum, though implemented through a very thematic, conceptual curriculum that is embedded in rich and relevant contexts of learning that promote cross-curricular connections and application to real world issues.
 Extra language provision is provided for students whose first language is not English.
 Language development is also integral to the school's vision, enhanced by a commitment to Arabic language acquisition, and the development of an understanding about and appreciation for the history, culture and traditions of the UAE.
 Specialist staff also teach French, Music and PE.

 The school invests heavily in skilled native English teachers for all classes.
 Its assesses every child’s level of oral language in Term One and identifies those whose language is delayed or developing, and implement a school-wide daily intervention programme for these students.

 Foundation children follow the EYFS curriculum, with a focus on depth and relevance of learning.
 Students learn through child-initiated, inquiry based opportunities for exploration and discovery.
 SVS is committed to the development of skills and attitudes in the students to provide them with true future-readiness.